 After all, it is not too different from a parent giving a gift to their child: it is a demonstration of affection and gratitude, which is certainly not indispensable, but which allows, in addition to returning the great love received, to provide a stimulus, a pastime and a moment of fun and distraction for their pet.

-Thus, the beneficial effect is twofold: the animal will be entertained with satisfaction by the new game, and the owner will be assured that the animal will have fun and fight boredom, the only culprit of the disasters our four-legged friends often make.
-We also wrote an article on how to fight boredom in dogs, especially when left alone at home.
+Thus, the beneficial effect is twofold: the new game will satisfy the animal and assure the owner that the animal will have fun and fight boredom, the only culprit of the disasters our four-legged friends often make.
+We also wrote an article on combatting boredom in dogs, especially when left alone at home.

 Trips And Travels